2025 Setia City Mall shooting: Shooting

 On 8 February 2025 at around 10PM in the evening, a gunman entered the Setia City Mall located in Shah Alam, Selangor.
 The gunman approached a janitor on Level P1 of the shopping mall who was storing cleaning equipments at the time.
 When the janitor ask him to move away his belongings, the gunman, who was suspected to be under the influence of drugs, was angered by the janitor's request and fired 4 shots at the janitor with his pistol, injuring the janitor in his legs and buttocks.

-The janitor, a foreign national who is in his 30s, flee into the shopping mall to seek help despite sustaining injuries, while the gunman moved to Level P2 and fired several additional shots at a glass window and a sliding door at the elevator lobby that leads to the carpark area of the shopping mall.
+The janitor, a foreign national who is in his 30s, fled into the shopping mall to seek help despite sustaining injuries, while the gunman moved to Level P2 and fired several additional shots at a glass window and a sliding door at the elevator lobby that leads to the carpark area of the shopping mall.

 Upon reaching the carpark area, the gunman fired one shot at a passing by car in an attempt to stop it, but to no avail.
 The gunman then successfully stopped another car, a Perodua Ativa SUV carrying a family of six, by pointing his pistol at the SUV driver and fired another shot at a wall to prove it's a real firearm.
 The gunman then hijacked the SUV by forcing the driver at gunpoint to drive him away from the shopping mall and onto the highway.
 He sat at the back seat of the SUV with the driver and his family in front.
 During the ordeal, the driver begged the gunman to put away his weapon so that his children would not be scared.

 The hijacking lasted for around 45 minutes.
 It ended when the gunman ordered the driver to stop, then took away the car's dashcam memory card, and dropped off near the Pandamaran exit of KESAS Highway to continue his escape on foot.

 The shooting prompted mass panic among the shoppers and staff inside the shopping mall, where shoppers were seen on videos running away from the sound of gunfire and exiting the mall with their friends and family.
 Emergency evacuation announcements were heard broadcasting through the shopping mall's PA system, while individual stores in the mall rolled down their shutters to shelther in place.
 The janitor, who is the only person injured in the shooting, was sent to the Shah Alam Hospital for treatment and is reported to be at stable condition.
 The number of shots fired by the gunman was initially reported as at least 8 shots according to Selangor police chief Datuk Hussein Omar Khan, but some media later reported it to be over 10 shots, or 13 shots in total.